-The Annual Meeting of Stockholders will be held Tuesday, April 30, 2024, at 11:00 a.m., Mountain Time, via virtual WebEx conference.
+The Annual Meeting of Stockholders will be held Tuesday, April 29, 2025, at 11:00 a.m., Mountain Time, via virtual WebEx conference.

-Please email annualmeeting@thestockmensbank.com by April 16, 2024 to receive the WebEx meeting details and invitation.
+Please email annualmeeting@thestockmensbank.com prior to 3:00pm Mountain Time on April 28, 2025 to receive the WebEx meeting details and invitation.